pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 * Deferred UI messages was now better handled.
 * Speeding up the Help browser by 50%.

 After a long discussion that started at ESUG last year, we started to remove toolbuilder dependences.
 We should be able to remove ToolBuilder?.
 ToolBuilder was a good idea: a set of specification objects abstracted the common widgets and some of the existing tools were using it.
 It was potentially good to port the current and fixed set of tools to new UI frameworks.
 The current problems were that there is no new UI framework on the horizon and second the default tools could not take advantage of the new UI widgets of Polymorph.
-So since we would really like to get a new set of powerful widgets and since ToolBuilder? did not support an existing need, we will remove it.
+So since we would really like to get a new set of powerful widgets and since ToolBuilder  did not support an existing need, we will remove it.
 If the need arrives, we may reimplement it.

 #New libraries or Enhancement